RubixML/ML/docs/backends/serial.md

 ### Serial
 The Serial backend executes tasks sequentially inside of a single process.
 The advantage of the Serial backend is that it has zero overhead, thus it may be faster than a parallel backend for small datasets.

+!!! note
-> **Note:** The Serial backend is the default for most objects that are capable of parallel processing.
+    The Serial backend is the default for most objects that are capable of parallel processing.

 ## Parameters
 This backend does not have any additional parameters.